 A report last year in the Sentry, an investigative group funded by actor George Clooney, said top officials in South Sudan have accumulated fortunes while war and atrocities have pushed the country to the edge of collapse.
 The State Department's latest human rights report cited the Sentry's conclusion that South Sudan's government is a kleptocracy.

 Makuei, as information minister, was accused of advocating actions that obstructed the delivery of humanitarian aid.
+The Treasury Department also said he was involved in planning a 2014 attack on a U.N. compound in which three U.N. guards and 140 civilians, mostly women and children, were killed.
 Last week, Makuei said in a news conference that the government will review the mandate for U.N. peacekeepers to operate in South Sudan when it is scheduled for renewal in December.